 - And much more

-The current Biochemistry faculty include a Nobel Laureate, two members of the National Academy of Sciences, two Howard Hughes Investigators, a Howard Hughes Early Career Scientist, three NIH MERIT Awardees, three former NIH Career Development Awardees, an NSF CAREER Awardee, two former Guggenheim fellows, a former Pew Scholar, a former Beckman Young Investigator, two former Searle Scholars, and two University Distinguished Professors.
+The current Biochemistry faculty include a Nobel Laureate, three members of the National Academy of Sciences, three Howard Hughes Investigators, a Howard Hughes Early Career Scientist, three NIH MERIT Awardees, three former NIH Career Development Awardees, an NSF CAREER Awardee, two former Guggenheim fellows, a former Pew Scholar, a former Beckman Young Investigator, two former Searle Scholars, and two University Distinguished Professors.

 Research in Biochemistry laboratories is currently supported at a level of $440,000/yr per lab.
-Furthermore, the Biochemistry Division had external awards of $14,500,000 in FY 2008.
+Furthermore, the Biochemistry Division had external awards of $13 million in FY 2013.
 The largest source of funding is the National Institutes of Health, and additional funding sources include:

 - Howard Hughes Medical Institute